Plato: Approximate Analytics over Compressed Time Series with Tight Deterministic Error Guarantees: Introduction

 The well-known downside of approximate querying is that errors are introduced.
 When the example's user receives the approximate answer $0.300$ she cannot tell how far this answer is from the \textit{true answer}, i.e., the precise answer.
 The novelty of \db{} is the provision of \textit{tight (i.e., lower bound) deterministic error guarantees} for the answers, even when the time series expressions combine multiple series.
 In the Example~\ref{xmpl:intro-demo}, \db{} guarantees that the true answer is within $\pm 0.0032$ of the approximate answer $0.300$ with $100\%$ confidence.
 (Indeed, $0.303$ is within $\pm 0.0032$ of $0.300$.)
-It produces these guarantees by utilizing \textit{error measures} associated with each segment.

-\textbf{Scope of Queries and Error Guarantees}. \db{} supports the time series analytic expressions formally defined in Table~\ref{table:query} (Section~\ref{sec:DataQueries}).They are composed of vector operators ($\mathbf{+}$, $\mathbf{-}$, $\mathbf{\times}$, \textsf{Shift}), arithmetic operators, the aggregation operator \textsf{Sum} that turns its input vector into a scalar, and the \textsf{Constant} operator that turns its input scalar into a vector.
+\textbf{Scope of Time Series Expressions}. \db{} supports the time series analytic expressions formally defined in Table~\ref{table:query} (Section~\ref{sec:DataQueries}).
+They are composed of vector operators ($\mathbf{+}$, $\mathbf{-}$, $\mathbf{\times}$, \textsf{Shift}), arithmetic operators, the aggregation operator \textsf{Sum} that turns its input vector into a scalar, and the \textsf{Constant} operator that turns its input scalar into a vector.
 As such, \db{} queries can express not only statistics that involve one time series (eg, average, variance, and n-th moment) but also statistics that involve multiple time series, such as correlation and cross-correlation.

 \yannisp{Many problems on the table of example statistics: 1.
 Add the definition of $\mu$ and $\sigma$ in the table (as queries, on the top), above the Covariance so that the $\mu$ and $\sigma$ do not come out of nowhere.
 2. The way you compute the query expressions does not correspond with the definition.
 In the case of covariance, use the Serialize operator to make vectors out of the $\mu$.
 That is $\frac{1}{n} \times Sum((\bm{T_1} - Serialize(\mu_{T_1})) \bm{times} (\bm{T_2} - Serialize(\mu_{T_2})))$.
 Same for the next expressions.
 This has the advantage that you exhibit the Serialize and you make an obvious correspondence between definition and query expression.
 (Not one that would require an algebra book to figure out.)
 3. Since they will be too many, eliminate the covariance, cross-covariance and auto-covariance.
 They are obviously doable once correlation, cross-correlation are doable.
 4. Shorten the caption to have only the first sentence.
 What's the $d$'s anyway?
 They are never used.
 Chunbin: fixed. }